What do nuns do?

 and active-life nuns are the hands that serve.”

-The active remind us that God’s love is translated into works.
+The active remind us that the love of God translates into works.

-And together they teach us that faith cannot be understood without prayer or charity.
+And together they teach us that faith cannot be understood without prayer or without charity.

 💬 Why choose a life like this?